ATTPC/attpc-daq/web/doc/operations.rst

     This panel lists the status of each ECC server the system knows about.
 The "State" indicator shows what state machine state the ECC server is in (i.e. "Idle", "Ready", "Running", etc.).
-The "Selected Config" column lists the name of the config file set that will be used to configure the devices.
-    Finally, the "Controls" column contains a set of buttons for changing the state of an individual ECC server.
+The "Selected Config" column lists the name of the config file set that will be used to configure the devices. he "Controls" column contains a set of buttons for changing the state of an individual ECC server.
     These button should only be used for troubleshooting purposes.
+Finally, clicking the icon in the "Logs" column will display the last few lines of the log file for that ECC server.

 Data Router Status
     This panel shows the state of all of the data routers the system knows about.
+The "Online" column shows if the data router process is running, and the "Clean" column shows if the data router's staging directory contains unsorted files.
+Both of these should display green checkmarks if the system is ready to take data.

 Log Entries
     This panel will show the latest error messages from the web interface.
 This does not include